top of page

 “The substation should have a base radio.”
 James explained.
 “We could at least get in communication with others.”

 “If it’s just communication, we have one of the HMMWVs in the lower garage.
 There’s a power amp on it, and we can talk back to our unit.”
 Nick explained.
 “But think about it.
 What’s it going to change?
-They’ll still be far away with an entire city of the things between us.
+They’ll still be far away with an entire city of those things between us.
 It’s not like the power amp can be brought up here.
 It’s part of the vehicle, and our HMMWV is not an armored one.
 It’s a soft top with no doors.”

 “If they are making a move, we need to know about it.
 We have to be able to link up with other’s first chance we get,” James asserted.

 Sergeant Williams rolled onto his side and pondered them.
 He looked as if he were chewing something, but James guessed his mouth was likely empty.
 “You’re not wrong.
 I don’t think getting out to that little substation of yours would be worth it, though.
 That’s a lot of dangerous terrain to cross for a little reward.
-The HMMWV is an asset, but it’s not moving with all those abandon vehicles out front.
+The HMMWV is an asset, but it’s not moving with all those abandoned vehicles out front.
 If we are going to move, we might as well try for the actual police station.
 It’s the same distance as your substation, but it’s more likely to have people there.”

 “Are we really talking about doing two miles on foot?”
 Jacob eked out.